vishwasjoshi2019/Open-AI-SQL/README.md

 ## Getting Started

-To begin, clone this repository to your local machine and navigate to the root directory.
-The repository includes two main folders: "client" for the front end and "server" for the backend.
+Clone this repository to your local machine and navigate to the root directory.
+The repository includes two main folders: "client" for the front end and "server" for the back end.

 ### Installing Dependencies